my-raa/creative-computing/README.md

   **TinkerCAD** is an online program that anyone can access to experiment and learn 3D modelling.
 This is a very useful resource for anyone that wants to experiment with a new medium as they have multiple tutorials om their platform to educate users as well as encourage them to explore the resource itself.

-  Through tiral and error, I eventually successfully learned how to use 3D modelling software and the basics of code, something I never thought I would be able to accomplish at the beginning of this project.
+  Through trial and error, I eventually successfully learned how to use 3D modelling software and the basics of code, something I never thought I would be able to accomplish at the beginning of this project.
 One this I would say to the future is to *be comfortable with being uncofortable* and always persevere when trying something new.

 ## Bibliography